 Didn't bring your travel mug to work and need some coffee?
 Grab a mug from the office kitchen.

 Practice bringing your own to-go container and bag to restaurants to pack leftovers.

-Carry a handkerchief instead of using napkins and tissues.
+Carry a handkerchief instead of using paper napkins and tissues.

 Choose items that are made with recycled content.